utra-robosoccer/soccerbot/CONTRIBUTING.md

 ### Comments

+Comments should be added at the developer's discretion.
+As a guideline, user-facing API functions (.g. in a `.h` file for some library or component); source code with a complicated implementation; or anything that should show up in Doxygen should have an accompanying Doxygen-style comment.

-1. Each file must contain a Doxygen-style comment at the top, following the format in the examples in the [Templates](Templates) folder.
+1. Each file must contain a Doxygen-style comment at the top, following the format in the examples in the [Templates](Templates) folder, briefly explaining the purpose of the file.
 Header files should define a  Doxygen group, using `@defgroup`, indicating some module of code.
 Source files belonging to a module should include an `@ingroup` tag.
-2. Functions must contain a Doxygen-style comment above them.
-In header (`.h`) files, function comments should include the Doxygen tags `@brief`, `@param`, `@return`. `@brief` tags should be at most 2 lines long.
+2. In header (`.h`) files, function comments should include the Doxygen tags `@brief`, `@param`, `@return`. `@brief` tags should be at most 2 lines long.
 Function comments in source (`.c`/`.cpp`) files should include an `@details` tag describing any details that would be helpful to a developer reading the code.
 3. Code examples embedded within Doxygen comments must either use ticks "`", or @code and @endcode to denote code.
 4. Before complicated lines or blocks of code, write comments inline to explain what is going on (using either `//` or `/*` syntax).
 5. Doxygen-style comments must be started as a C-style comment block with two `*` as such: